-This 11-part series will go through everything you need to know if you want to head out to one of the marinas famed for their boat hitchhiking opportunities.
+This series will go through everything you need to know if you want to head out to one of the marinas famed for their boat hitchhiking opportunities.
 Whether you want to hitch across the Atlantic or simply thumb a ride from England to Spain, this series will tell you the need-to-know information.

 At the end of the series, you’ll be able to download the eBook for free, which contains everything in the series.

 If you’re from Northern Europe — you know how cold the Atlantic is in winter.
 It’s rough, it’s windy and it’s freezing.
 No one wants to get in that.

 Why on Earth would you want to cross it, right?!

 When I was in Madeira, I met a sailor who grimaced when I said I was heading to the Canary Islands before crossing the Atlantic in December.

 ‘Ooo rather you than me,’ he said, ‘it’ll be freezing in December!’
 I stared at him, confused.
 How could he, a sailor who had sailed at least from Spain to Madeira, not know about the temperature of the Mid-Atlantic?

 This sort of ignorance in some sailors is something I’ll address later in this series — for now though, I’ll tell you a secret.

 Before I started sailing, I thought the Atlantic was generally freezing.
 Everywhere.
 Indiscriminately.
 I knew so little about sea temperatures that when I backpacked across the USA in 2009 and reached the Pacific in California, I thought it would be warm.

 So if you thought that the whole Atlantic was cold — that’s cool, me too.
 When you start to sail though, the wind and the sea become your priority and you’ll learn how they work.